Select Page

 Tip #3: Dictate Your Debrief

-Finding the time to sit down and write out a debrief after a meeting can be difficult, especially if you’ve got a day full of back-to-back meetings (by the way, here’s how to avoid that).
+Finding the time to sit down and write a debrief after a meeting can be difficult, especially if you’ve got a day full of back-to-back meetings (by the way, here’s how to avoid that).

 Today, on November 21st, I met with John Smith from Rapple.
 I learned that John has two daughters: Mary, age 3, and Catherine, age 5.
-He’s been married to his wife Erin for 9 years.
+He’s been married to his wife Erin for nine years.
 He and his wife enjoy finding new areas to hike in.

-I committed to sending John that article I read about some of the best hidden hiking locations in the Bay Area, and we agreed to meet again next month, after he’s had a chance to talk with his board about moving forward.
+I committed to sending John that article I read about some of the best-hidden hiking locations in the Bay Area, and we agreed to meet again next month after he’s had a chance to talk with his board about moving forward.

 Meeting Debriefs in Action